 Conclusion

-Whatever you do, please don’t think that intimidation or aggression will have the dog stop peeing; it’s never the answer!
+Don’t think that intimidation or aggression will have the dog stop peeing; it’s never the answer!